3 Common Types of Mutual Funds

 There are many types of mutual funds within these three types of mutual funds.
 Here are the 3 different major types of mutual funds.
-The risks of mutual fund investing runs the gamut of very low to very high and many levels in between within one type of fund.
+The risks of mutual fund investing runs the gamut.
+There are very low risk to very high and many levels in between, within one type of fund.

-Do your research thoroughly before investing, use my easy to understand Ebook for research, in order to understand mutual funds, coming out soon.
+Do your research thoroughly before investing, use my easy to understand ebook and course for research.
+Your understanding of mutual funds will skyrocket.

 1. Allocation Mutual Funds

 Allocation funds are a combination of stock and fixed income securities and are subject to the risks involved in each of these security types.

 Stock markets are volatile and can fluctuate significantly in response to company, industry, political, regulatory, market, or economic developments.
 In general, the bond market is volatile with fixed income securities that carry the interest rate, inflation, price volatility and other risks.

 2. Alternative Mutual Funds

 The fund may invest in securities that may have a leveraging effect (such as derivative and forward-settling securities).
 This may increase market exposure, magnify investment risks, and cause losses to be realized more quickly.

 Risk: Very Low

 A money market mutual fund is a type of fixed income mutual fund that invests in debt securities.
 They are characterized by their short maturities and minimal credit risk.
 You could lose money by investing in a money market fund, but the chances are nominal.